CharlieG03/IC_Lab_2024_Fall/README.md

 ---
 ## Server File
 In addition to Verilog code, some of the setting files are also placed in this repo, such as .cshrc.
-See [this page]().
+See [server_setting](server_setting).